Joshualite/House_Pricing_Prediction/README.md

 As we can see, Multiple Linear Regression was the one that obtained the best results both in getting a lower mean square error and a higher R2, so it is the model chosen to predict the price of houses.

+Some other considerations to know wich model would perform better is to take into account collineality and homoscedasticity

 ### Conclusions

 Having carried out this analysis makes it very clear that preparing the database before running the models is too important, since previous tests were carried out before data cleaning and the results were horrible, each variable is different from one another and You have to know how to carefully evaluate which variables are useful for the project you are working on and which ones are not.
 It is also important to be very careful when making modifications to the variables since this can generate results that are quite different from what you would expect to come out.
 The most remarkable thing we can say about this first team project is that the decision-making and the way the project develops is not always as one would expect.